-Development Considerations - Quick How To's
+Development Considerations - Quick How To's and things to be aware of

 Rotated Maps

 When working with rotated maps, screen updates may be slightly slower due to the additional vector manipulations required for the rotation.

 Shading

 When using DirectDraw, the shading of places and MCD areas is based on a dynamic, "First-Come-First-Served" basis.
 Two DirectDraw processes on two different surfaces on the screen could result in different shades for the same place or MCD area.